‘I feel a paw on my lap’: St. Louis Cardinals prospect bitten by bear while bow hunting - NewsBreak

 Roach posted a 7-10 record with a 5.65 ERA in 2021 for the Springfield Cardinals, according to MiLB.com.

-Roach told the paper he was in a tree stand about 20 feet off the ground and grabbed his cellphone to document the encounter.Cardinals prospect describes his first encounter with a black bear
+Roach told the paper he was in a tree stand about 20 feet off the ground and grabbed his cellphone to document the encounter.Bear gets up close and personal with Ring doorbell

 Roach said first the bear was just moseying around at first, but when he got about 20 yards away, he took a turn and came directly under his tree.